Keeping up with eventful Delhi

 AAP extends free water and subsidized electricity schemes till next year as elections are round the corner.
 In another news, cattle truck-drivers were brutally beaten up by a group of gau-rakshaks on Jaipur-Gurugram highway.
 In a unique case, a Delhi policeman arrested his own son for stabbing a woman.
 Also, teachers in JNU have been protesting this week.
 To read more, tap in!

 AAP rolls out sops before elections

+AAP government has decided to extend its free water scheme and subsidy on electricity bills to next year.
+These decisions have been taken in light of upcoming elections in Punjab, Goa and MCD polls in Delhi.
 Free water and subsidized electricity are highlighted as achievements in AAP's governance 'model' that could be implemented in Goa given that it benefited lakhs of residents in Delhi.